animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 </gfe:client-cache>
 ```

-A full, in-depth discussion of how client interests work and
-capabilities is beyond the scope of this document.

-See GemFire's documentation on
-{x-data-store-docs}/developing/events/how_client_server_distribution_works.html\[Client-to-Server
-Event Distribution\] for more details.
+For more information, see [Client-to-Server
+Event Distribution](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-events-how_client_server_distribution_works.html) in the GemFire product documentation.

 ### <a id="json-support">JSON Support

 GemFire has support for caching JSON documents in Regions,
 along with the ability to query stored JSON documents using the
 GemFire OQL (Object Query Language).
 JSON documents are stored
 internally as
-{x-data-store-javadoc}/org/apache/geode/pdx/PdxInstance.html\[PdxInstance\]
-types by using the
-{x-data-store-javadoc}/org/apache/geode/pdx/JSONFormatter.html\[JSONFormatter\]
-class to perform conversion to and from JSON documents (as a `String`).
+[PdxInstance](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/PdxInstance.html) types by using the [JSONFormatter](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/JSONFormatter.html) class to perform conversion to and from JSON documents (as a `String`).

 Spring Data for GemFire provides the `<gfe-data:json-region-autoproxy/>` element to
-enable an {spring-framework-docs}/#aop-introduction\[AOP\] component to
+enable an [AOP](https://docs.spring.io/spring-framework/docs/current/reference/html/#aop-introduction) component to
-advise appropriate, proxied Region operations, which effectively
-encapsulates the `JSONFormatter`, thereby letting your applications work
-directly with JSON Strings.
+advise appropriate, proxied Region operations, which encapsulates the `JSONFormatter` and allows your applications to work directly with JSON Strings.

 In addition, Java objects written to JSON configured Regions are
 automatically converted to JSON using Jackson's `ObjectMapper`.
 When
 these values are read back, they are returned as a JSON String.

 By default, `<gfe-data:json-region-autoproxy/>` performs the conversion
 for all Regions.
 To apply this feature to selected Regions, provide a